Entail Logo

 CRO metrics and KPIs to monitor

-The exact metrics you need to track will vary based on your website and the type of product or service you offer.
+The exact SEO and conversion metrics you need to track will vary based on your website and the type of product or service you offer.
 However, you can monitor the following to measure the effectiveness of your CRO efforts:

 • Volume: Total amount of potential visits to your website, representing the pool of customers you could convert.